“How was she?” Jane asked me. Willow clung to her leg in greeting.

 “The risk is mine to take.
 What’s her address?”

 Holy shit.
-Okay, this is happening.
-I give it to him, then get off the phone.
+Okay, this was happening.
+I gave him the address, and then get off the phone.

 “What the hell was that about?”
-Jane asks when I walk back in.
+Jane asked when I walked back in.

-I stare at her, not entirely sure how to proceed.
+I stared at her, unsure of how to proceed.

 “Ella, your face.
 You’re starting to worry me.”

-I take a deep breath, then let it out.
+I took a deep breath.
 “I know one of the players involved in the lawsuit.
 He wants to come talk to you about your article.”

-“Holy shit.”
-She chugs her wine, sets the glass down on the counter, then rakes her hands back through her dark hair.
+She set the now empty glass down on the counter and raked her hands back through her thick hair.
 “Who else knows?”

-She turns to me, expression grim.
+She stared back at me, expression grim.
 “I would never do that.”

 “I mean it, Jane.”

-“He is not scary,” I say, vehement.
+“He is not scary,” I said.
 “He’s one of the nicest men I’ve ever met.
 And I think he actually wants to help you, be an anonymous source or something, but thanks so much for your assumptions.”

-She closes her eyes for a second, bracing her hands on the island countertop.
+She closed her eyes for a second and braced her hands on the island countertop.
 “I’m sorry.
 That was a crappy thing to say.
 This is just a lot to take in.”

 “I get it.
 Maybe try to give him the benefit of the doubt from now on, though.”

-She picks up her phone and dials a number.
+She picked up her phone and dialed.
 “Max?
 Hi, it’s Jane.
 Yeah.
 I’m glad you like it.
-The thing is, I need you to hold off on doing anything with it.
+I need you to hold off on doing anything with it.
 I know.
 I’m sorry.
 I may have an anonymous source with insider knowledge of the lawsuit.
 No. Max, no. Do you not understand the meaning of anonymous?”

-Some of my dread eases hearing her be so firm with her editor.
-I pick up my own phone and text Ben.
+Some of my dread eased hearing her be so firm with her editor.
+I picked up my own phone and texted Ben.